Marcus Knecht

-Marcus Allen Knecht (born June 21, 1990) is a Canadian professional baseball outfielder for the Toronto Maple Leafs of the Intercounty Baseball League (IBL).
+Marcus Allen Knecht (born June 21, 1990) is a Canadian professional baseball outfielder for the Toronto Maple Leafs of the Canadian Baseball League (CBL).
 Prior to beginning his professional career, he played college baseball at Oklahoma State University and Connors State College.
 Knecht has also competed for the Canadian national baseball team.

 Career

 Knecht attended St. Michael's College School in Toronto and played youth baseball with the North York Baseball Association in Toronto.
 He represented the Province of Ontario in the Canadian Championships.
-In the 23rd round (698th overall) of the 2008 Major League Baseball Draft, the Milwaukee Brewers selected Knecht, but he did not sign.
+In the 23rd round (698th overall) of the 2008 Major League Baseball draft, the Milwaukee Brewers selected Knecht, but he did not sign.
 Knecht enrolled at Oklahoma State University–Stillwater to play college baseball for the Oklahoma State Cowboys baseball team in the Big 12 Conference of the National Collegiate Athletic Association's (NCAA) Division I. He received only 12 at bats in 2009, which prompted him to transfer to Connors State College for 2010.

 Toronto Blue Jays

-Knecht was drafted by the Toronto Blue Jays in the third round (113th overall) of the 2010 Major League Baseball Draft, with a compensation pick the Blue Jays received for failing to sign Jake Barrett the previous year.
-Knecht made his professional debut in 2010 with the Auburn Doubledays of the Class-A Short Season New York–Penn League, and slashed .268/.345/.437 with 5 home runs and 34 RBI.
+Knecht was drafted by the Toronto Blue Jays in the third round (113th overall) of the 2010 Major League Baseball draft, with a compensation pick the Blue Jays received for failing to sign Jake Barrett the previous year.
+Knecht made his professional debut in 2010 with the Auburn Doubledays of the Low-A New York–Penn League, and slashed .268/.345/.437 with five home runs and 34 RBI.
 Knecht was voted the Canadian Baseball Network player of the year in 2010.
 Prior to the 2011 season, Baseball America named Knecht the top power hitter in the Blue Jays' organization.
 He was promoted to the Lansing Lugnuts of the Single–A Midwest League in 2011, where he batted .273/.377/.474 with 16 home runs and 86 RBI.

 Knecht played for the Dunedin Blue Jays in the High–A Florida State League in 2012, hitting .210/.302/.389 in 126 games.
 He remained in Dunedin in 2013, and batted .239/.297/.382 with 11 home runs and 46 RBI.
 In 107 games for Dunedin in 2014, Knecht posted a .250/.328/.388 batting line with 7 home runs and 52 RBI.
 On March 31, 2015, Knecht was released by the Blue Jays organization.

 Minnesota Twins

 The Minnesota Twins signed Knecht to a minor-league contract on April 3, 2015.
-He split the season between the Double-A Chattanooga Lookouts and the High-A Fort Myers Miracle, accumulating a .221/.320/.310 batting line with 2 home runs and 48 RBI.
+He split the season between the Double-A Chattanooga Lookouts and the High-A Fort Myers Miracle, accumulating a .221/.320/.310 batting line with two home runs and 48 RBI.
 He was released by the Twins organization on March 28, 2016.